AliMoharramipour/Human-Face-Similarity-Judgment-Dataset/README.md

 ### **Target Face:**
 This column specifies the face ID shown as the target in each trial.
 The Face IDs range from 1 to 2,819.

-IDs 1 to 2,222 correspond exactly to the 2,222 faces in the 10k US Adult Faces Dataset (USAFD), with the same numbering as in the dataset folder “annotations/Face Annotations/Images and Annotations.”
+IDs 1 to 2,222 correspond exactly to the 2,222 faces in the 10k US Adult Faces Database (USAFD), with the same numbering as in the database folder “annotations/Face Annotations/Images and Annotations.”
 Note that among the 2,222 IDs, 544 IDs (i.e., faces) were not used in our data.
-The USAFD dataset is accessible from the following link:
+The USAFD database is accessible from the following link:
 [USAFD](https://wilmabainbridge.com/facememorability2.html)

-IDs 2,223 to 2,819 correspond exactly to 597 neutral-expression faces from the Chicago Face Database (CFD).
-For example, face 2,223 is face 1 in the CFD dataset, face 2,224 is face 2, and so on.
-The CFD dataset is accessible from the following link:
+IDs 2,223 to 2,819 correspond to 597 neutral-expression faces from the Chicago Face Database (CFD).
+Please refer to the *FaceIDs_to_CFD_correspondence.csv* file to see which ID corresponds to which face in the CFD database.
+The CFD database is accessible from the following link:
 [CFD](https://www.chicagofaces.org/)

 ### **Face 1 to Face 4:**